 Organizations recent program graduates are employed by include:

 - Hospitals, HMOs, or other health care facilities

 - Private practices working under contract with health care providers, food companies or in their own business

-- Community and public health settings
+- Community and public health agencies

 Where is this program offered?